 SCORE – 8

-There’s no denying that the Phoenix mould is still in contention despite the introduction of JC Wings new 787 mould.
-Certainly the mould could be improved around the wing join but otherwise it is good.
-Even so when I compare a Phoenix 787 to the real aircraft the model’s differences (gear height and cockpit window size) actually make it look better than the real aircraft!
+Is the Phoenix 787 mould still in contention despite the introduction of JC Wings new 787 mould?
+I’m not sure it is.
+Certainly the mould could be improved in several key areas.
+When I compare a Phoenix 787 to the real aircraft the model’s differences (gear height and cockpit window size) actually make it look better than the real aircraft!
 To me it looks like an idealized version of a 787 rather than the plane Boeing designed.
 It doesn’t help that on this model the colour is off and the livery imperfectly applied too.
-Having said all that the model still looks really good and the faults are not enough to stop it getting a middling to good score.
-For me although the JC Wings 787 is the winner between the two the Phoenix is no slouch either and still worth a punt.
+Having said all that the model still looks good from distance – just don’t look too closely.